sam-wee/edb-osp/_resources/0-news-entertainment.md

 permalink: /resources/news-entertainment/
 ---

-# Mediacorp brings you a slice of home!
+# Bringing you a slice of home through Mediacorp!

 Hello friends!